FIRST-Team-2557-The-SOTABots/FRC_Robot/README.md

 # FRC_Robot
-The new main repository for the FRC Robotics code.
+The new main repository for the FRC Robotics code. **Instructions for running the Robot code can be found in a README in the "Robot" directory.**

 Command Line (Linux)
 How to generate and ssh key and add it to your user profile.